Loc$^2$: Interpretable Cross-View Localization via Depth-Lifted Local Feature Matching: Experiment

 \section{Experiment}

 We first introduce the datasets and metrics, followed by implementation details.
-We then compare our method with previous state-of-the-art vision-based methods and showcase our inference using different monocular depth predictors.
-Next, we present qualitative results and our ablation study.
+We then compare our method with prior state-of-the-art vision-based methods and showcase inference using different monocular depth predictors.
+Next, we present qualitative results on local feature matching and interpretable layout alignment, along with cross-dataset generalization and our ablation studies.